ncampigotto/BECDM_LUISS_2023/Syllabus/Syllabus.md

 The final course grade will be scored on a 30-point scale, with 18 being the minimum pass grade.
 Scores above 30 will be graded as 30 e lode (with distinction).

+> [!IMPORTANT]
-Please pay attention to the following rules:
+> Please pay attention to the following rules:
-1. If you do not take an in-class quiz, you will receive zero points for that quiz.
+> 1. If you do not take an in-class quiz, you will receive zero points for that quiz.
-2. Group assignments must be submitted by the scheduled due date.
+> 2. Group assignments must be submitted by the scheduled due date.
 If you do not hand in an assignment or hand it in late, then you will receive zero points for that assignment.
 No excuses will be accepted for late submissions.

 ### Non-attending students